hut6/dev-resources/hut6-git-conventions.md

-# SCM Conventions
+# GIT Conventions

-Just some general info about SCM.
+Just some general info about GIT.

 ---